craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### of Cure Disease
 A thin, gold, decarbonated potion used by common folk to resolve infection or disease when it becomes apparent.

-After digestion, you are effected by the *lesser restoration* spell.
+After digestion, you are effected by the *lesser restoration* spell G times.

 **Ingredients**;
 - 12 pounds Marble (42.00sp)